If you are already certified, and are looking to recertify, please click here.

 If you would like to train for Kagan as an Associate Trainer, click here.

 Are you implementing Kagan Cooperative Learning with your students?
-Do your colleagues at your school also implement Kagan Cooperative Learning?
+Has your school’s entire faculty been trained in Kagan Cooperative Learning, and are your colleagues also implementing Kagan Cooperative Learning with their students?
 Has your school identified actively engaging all students through Kagan Cooperative Learning as a school-wide initiative to accelerate achievement?
 Do you want to onboard new hires in Kagan CL, but struggle to find ways to fund the training of only a few new teachers each year?
 If your answer to these questions is “YES,” then you might consider becoming a certified Kagan School Trainer to support the professional development of your colleagues in Kagan Cooperative Learning.

 Process

-The Kagan School Trainer Certification program is structured to support the elements of effective staff development and school improvement.
-The real goal of staff development is to create systemic change that positively impacts student learning over time.
+The Kagan School Trainer Certification program is structured to support the elements of effective professional development and school improvement.
+The real goal of professional development is to create systemic change that positively impacts student learning over time.
 It is essential that any innovation be part of a structured school improvement process that includes training, monitoring, support, and resources.
-The primary focus of the trainer certification program will be to train School Trainers in institutions where cooperative learning has been chosen as a school-wide initiative with administrator and teacher buy-in.
+The primary focus of the Kagan School Trainer certification program will be to train Kagan School Trainers in institutions where cooperative learning has been chosen as a school-wide initiative with administrator and teacher buy-in.
 Kagan School Trainers receive training in leading the essential elements of Kagan Cooperative Learning with the new members of their faculty who have not been trained by a nationally or internationally certified Kagan trainer.
-They are provided with extensive, detailed outlines to help them develop their training materials (such as slides and anchor charts).
-Kagan School Trainers are certified to purchase the Kagan Cooperative Learning textbooks and workbooks, which is required.
+They are provided with extensive, detailed outlines to help them develop their training materials, such as slides and anchor charts, but do not have access to pre-made presentation materials.
+Kagan School Trainers are certified to purchase the Kagan Cooperative Learning textbooks and workbooks, which are required for each new hire who is trained by the Kagan School Trainer.

-Careful consideration has been given to the research on staff development.
+Careful consideration has been given to the research on professional development.
 The three-part process identified below has embedded components that enhance transfer from the workshop to implementation in the classroom.
-This 3-part process must be completed within four years.
+This 3-part process must be completed within three years.
 Although this process is rigorous, the components are essential to successful long-term implementation of Cooperative Learning: Kagan Structures for Active Engagement.

 Description and Requirements